qdj0511/Linkis-Doc/en_US/Deployment_Documents/EngineConnPlugin_installation_document.md

 ## 1. Compilation and packaging of EngineConnPlugins

-After linkis1.0, the engine is managed by EngineConnManager, and the EngineConnPlugin (ECP) supports real-time effect.
+After linkis1.0, the engine is managed by EngineConnManager, and the EngineConnPlugin (ECP) supports real-time effectiveness.
-In order to facilitate the EngineConnManager to be loaded into the corresponding EngineConnPlugin through tags, it needs to be packaged according to the following directory structure (take hive as an example):
+In order to facilitate the EngineConnManager to be loaded into the corresponding EngineConnPlugin by labels, it needs to be packaged according to the following directory structure (take hive as an example):
 ```
 hive: engine home directory, must be the name of the engine
 └── dist # Dependency and configuration required for engine startup, different versions of the engine need to be in this directory to prevent the corresponding version directory